jamesnetherton/jamesnetherton.github.io/_posts/2016-08-19-camel-on-wildfly-swarm.md

 Nobody working in software development will have escaped the buzz around [Microservices](https://en.wikipedia.org/wiki/Microservices) in the last 12 - 18 months.
 Various frameworks have appeared for Java, one of the most popular being [Spring Boot](https://projects.spring.io/spring-boot/).

-Spring Boot takes an approach of enabling developers to pick and choose which components they need for their app via 'starter' dependencies, and then packaging everthing into a runnable 'fat' JAR (or WAR if need be).
-This is advantagous for build and deployment via CI / CD pipelines into containerised platforms.
+Spring Boot takes an approach of enabling developers to pick and choose which components they need for their app via 'starter' dependencies, and then packaging everything into a runnable 'fat' JAR (or WAR if need be).
+This is advantageous for build and deployment via CI / CD pipelines into containerised platforms.

 So what tools exist to achieve similar things with JavaEE?
 Enter [WildFly Swarm](https://github.com/wildfly-swarm/wildfly-swarm/).
 WildFly Swarm builds on top of the WildFly container and lets you 'rightsize' your JavaEE apps by giving you the option to pick and choose what components of the app server you want to include.
 In a classic WildFly JavaEE app server installation you'll have the some (or more) of following subsystems available:

 * CDI
 * EJB